 For mental health emergencies during business hours

-|Walk-in hours for student counseling at Counseling, Health and Wellness||Monday to Friday from 10:00 a.m. and 2:00 p.m. for students experiencing urgent concerns.
-It is best to call the Counseling Center ahead at (617) 573-8226, if possible.|
+|Walk-in hours for student counseling at Counseling, Health and Wellness||Monday to Friday from 10:00 a.m. to 4:00 p.m. for students experiencing urgent concerns.
+It is best to call Counseling, Health and Wellness ahead at 617-573-8226, if possible.|

 For mental health emergencies after hours or on weekends

-|Call the Counseling Center at (617) 573-8226 to be connected with a clinician on duty.|
+|Call Counseling, Health and Wellness at 617-573-8226 to be connected with a clinician on duty.|

 All Suffolk University students are required to submit (or confirm) current emergency contact information each semester and when such information changes.
 This will ensure that the University has current and accurate information in the unfortunate event of a student or campus emergency.